 What are the Galapagos Islands?

 The Galapagos Islands are part of the country of Ecuador, a UNESCO World Heritage site and a renown National Park.
-They are situated in the Pacific Ocean about 1,000 km west of South America.
+They are situated in the Pacific Ocean about 605 miles (1,000 kilometers) west of northern South America.
 The islands emerged from the bottom of the sea in the form of astonishing volcanic upheavals.
-The archipelago consists of 19 islands and dozens of islets and rocks that dot a vast area that covers 45,000 square kilometers.
+All in all, the archipelago consists of 19 islands and dozens of islets and rocks that dot a vast area of 17,000 square miles (45,000 square kilometers) of ocean.
 Thanks to a lack of natural predators, wildlife in the Galapagos has no fear of humans, making the islands one of the world’s greatest wonders and an incredibly magical destination to visit.